Language

 81 to 100Stage 5 (Korean Society Understanding)70 hours of Stage 5 Basic

 Skipping Stage 5 Basic, the 85+ path: If you score 85 or above on the Pre-Evaluation, you may sit the Permanent Residency Comprehensive Evaluation (영주용 종합평가) directly without taking the 70-hour Stage 5 Basic coursework.
 This eligibility is valid for 2 years from your score announcement date.
 A pass on this path satisfies the F-5 permanent residency basic competency requirement, but it does not count as KIIP completion.
 If your goal is naturalization, you still need to complete the full Stage 5 track (Basic + Advanced) and sit the Naturalization Track Comprehensive Evaluation.
-Scores of 81 to 84 place you at Stage 5 but still require completing Stage 5 Basic before sitting Comprehensive Evaluation.
+A Stage 5 placement below 85 still requires completing Stage 5 Basic before sitting Comprehensive Evaluation.

 What is tested